-Working in Sales Force Effectiveness Consulting allows me to observe and engage in many business’s sales operations from a perspective that is downright incredible.
+As a management consultant focused on revenue growth, I have the opportunity to observe and engage in many business’s sales operations from a perspective that is incredible.
 On a daily basis I get the opportunity to interact with a wide variety of business leaders: Board Members, CEOs, CFOs, CSOs, CMOs, you name it.
-And also as a result of working in SFE Consulting, I’m frequently asked, “What do we at Sales Benchmark Index see that separates the greatest sales leaders from the rest of the pack?”
+As a result, I’m frequently asked, “What separates the top sales leaders from the rest of the pack?”

 What’s my answer?